Adoption Story: N+K

 “Many are the plans in a person’s heart, but it is the Lord’s purpose that prevails” Proverbs 19:21

-We first contacted Katie at CAC when we prayerfully decided we were ready to grow our family of five into a family of six.
+We first contacted Katie when we prayerfully decided we were ready to grow our family of five into a family of six.
 Katie had helped some family members with their adoptions, and we loved her from the moment we had our initial phone call!
 We had three biological children under the age of 8 at the time, and had the privilege of hosting several children in our home in a span of 2 years prior to our adoption.
 God really shaped us as a family through this, and opened our hearts to exploring growing our big family into an even bigger family through adoption.

 Adoption had already been a big part of our extended family and we were excited to begin the process.
 We would soon learn that supporting a family or friend through the adoption process and walking through it yourself are totally different things.
 God would continually remind us throughout our adoption that He was the one steering the ship, no matter how hard we tried to navigate those sometimes rough waters.
 Admittedly, we entered the process wanting desperately to keep as much of that grip of control as possible but the Lord would slowly chip away at that as He often does.